 Does your child love to learn new songs?
 Check out the first two minutes of this video to learn a number line song.

-Activity 3: This dancing milk experiment.
+Activity 3: This dancing milk experiment is perfect for sensory play.

 Start by reading the book Kitchen Dance.